 A dramatic dive featuring a vertical reef wall, swim-throughs, and abundant marine life, including seahorses and rays.

 7-day weather forecast for Sydney, NSW sourced from Open-Meteo.
-Shows daily high/low temperatures, weather conditions and rain probability — useful for planning your drive to Bare Island Deep Wall.
+Daily high/low temperatures, conditions and rain probability.

 Bare Island Deep Wall is the most technically demanding of the three Bare Island dives, where tidal current on an outgoing tide runs strong enough to transform the site into a genuinely hazardous proposition.
 Dived correctly on the incoming, it is exceptional — the vertical reef wall is covered in sponge gardens and soft corals, swim-throughs break the face at several points, seahorses cling to the kelp on the upper sections, and Weedy Sea Dragons drift along the kelp-fringed margins above the wall proper.
 Depth reaches 18 m and the incoming drift carries you efficiently along the wall, delivering a concentrated series of features in a single dive without requiring significant effort to maintain position.